-Besides co-design workshops, the methods used for this study were; ethnographic observation and interviews (participant observer), the sessions were video recorded and annotated together with the results of the workshop (the movement sequences).
+Besides co-design workshops, the methods used for this study were; ethnographic observation and interviews (participant observer).
+The sessions were video recorded and annotated with the workshop results (the movement sequences).
 The annotations were analysed thematically.

 For the second workshop, I used the method of Design Games – games facilitating design processes.
-However, instead of using the design game to explore a specific topic, I turned the entire workshop structure into a game as a means to keep the physiotherapists in a playful mindset.
+However, instead of using the design game to explore a specific topic, I turned the entire workshop structure into a game to keep the physiotherapists in a playful mindset.

 The results were that the physiotherapists did keep a playful mindset throughout the workshop and could explore playful movements.
 One physiotherapist reported, “I could do whatever I wanted because I was only playing.”
 While the design game was not great as it required a lot of facilitation, the playfulness of a game – or what Goffman would call the game frame, freed the physiotherapists from the pressure of performing as experts.

 Thus, while co-design workshops are excellent methods for the discovery phase and exploration of topics and problem fields, the creative involvement of experts can be problematic.
 Theoretically, creative work and playfulness are bedfellows.
 Thus, exploiting the frame of a board game to facilitate a playful mindset for creative work is a way to relieve experts from having to perform as experts – besides facilitating playfulness in co-design processes.

 Impact: A research paper in the IEEE conference proceedings (Serious Games for Health), cited and lectured by professors, and contribution to the EXACT research project portfolio and knowledge base.